blahosyl/task-manager-api/README.md

 ##### Task model

-Tasks should remain intact even when their creator (author) or assignee are deleted (e.g., when a team memeber leaves an organization).
+Tasks should remain intact even when their creator (owner) or assignee are deleted (e.g., when a team memeber leaves an organization).
 In this case, the respective fields for the deleted user are set to `null`.
-Accordingly, the `author` and `assignee` fields are allowed to be `null`.
+Accordingly, the `owner` and `assignee` fields are allowed to be `null`.

 ##### Watch model